STEllAR-GROUP/TilingSolver/README.md

 </p>

 In the second example, it is.
-Broadly speaking, the goal of the TilingSolver is to, after analyzing a program, choose a set of tilings which is optimal for communication costs
+Broadly speaking, the goal of the TilingSolver is to, after analyzing a program, choose a set of tilings and algorithms which is optimal for communication costs.

+This set of tilings and algorithms is discovered in one of three main ways (with another trivial implementation as well).

+1. We iterate exhaustively through all possibilities, and calculate the cost of each option, choosing the one with the lowest cost.

+2. We iterate through all possibilities for algorithms, choosing the set of algorithms which we can find the best solution for using a non-exhaustive greedy search

+3. We choose the algorithms with the tightest performance bounds, and the tilings obtained from the same non-exhaustive greedy search used in option #2

+We expect the viability of each of these 3 options to change as the number of variables and operations increase, so that the options with higher number become preferable as the number of involved variables and operations increase.
+This is due to each one's asymptotic complexity.